 If you do this, be sure to source genuine flights, times and dates.
 Add the correct logos, crosscheck all info and for any typos.

-Worst case you’re refused entry, where you’ll have to face and buy genuine flights or bus ticket onsite, meaning even higher costs and lots of stress.
+Worst case you’re refused entry where you’ll have to face it and buy genuine flights or bus ticket onsite meaning even higher costs and lots of stress.

-The very idea of this option gives me anxiety and considering there are better ones out there, as mentioned, we wouldn’t recommend this at all.
+The very idea of this option gives us anxiety and considering there are better ones out there, as mentioned, we wouldn’t recommend this at all.
+100% DO NOT attempt this via an airport.
+You can face fraud charges!!!

-To reiterate, we tried option #1 and it worked successfully on more than two occasions.
+To reiterate, we tried option #1 and option #2 and both have worked successfully on more than two occasions.

 He then happily stamped our passports, but only gave us a 30 day entry visa.